-If, at any point of time, you feel unsafe in and around you campus or accommodation, don’t hesitate to get in touch with your college authorities.
+If, at any point of time, you feel unsafe in and around your campus or accommodation, don’t hesitate to get in touch with your college authorities.

 Remember, most universities and colleges also provide with health insurance to international students.
-Discuss with your IDP counsellors for the details regarding your health insurance options in Canada.
+Discuss with your IDP counsellor for the details regarding your health insurance options in Canada.